open-amt-cloud-toolkit/docs/docs/Reference/RPC/buildRPC_Manual.md

         !!! note
             The image created with the Docker instruction above is only suitable for Docker on a Linux host.

-    !!! warning "RPC Go Build Warnings"
-        You may see the `go build` command output a series of warnings similar to below. **The binary still successfully built**.
-These warnings show due to LMS, which is based on C, and it's interactions with AMT firmware.
-In the future, this may change.

-        ```
-        $ go build -o rpc ./cmd
-        # rpc/internal/amt
-        In file included from internal/amt/commands.go:14:
-        internal/amt/../../microlms/heci/LMEConnection.c: In function 'LME_Init':
-        internal/amt/../../microlms/heci/LMEConnection.c:129:24: warning: passing argument 1 of 'ILibSpawnNormalThread' from incompatible pointer type [-Wincompatible-pointer-types]
-          129 |  ILibSpawnNormalThread((voidfp)(&LME_Thread), module);
-          ...
-        ```

 2. Confirm a successful build:

     === "Linux"